Manage Work Orders

 Add Parts

-Once a part is added to a task, you will see an action gear to the right of the part number.
-This allows you to edit or delete the line item.
+Once a part has been added to a task, the action menu located to the right of the part number provides options to edit or delete the entry.

 Add Labor

-The process for adding labor is very similar to adding parts.
-Simply click the Add Labor button underneath of the task name.
+The process for adding labor closely mirrors the process for adding parts.
+Select Add Labor beneath the task name to begin.

 Add Costs To Tasks Without Itemizing Parts Or Labor